What Is Cholesterol?

 Can Using Cholesterol-containing Products Impact Your Blood Cholesterol?

 It’s important to note that topically applied cholesterol will not have an impact on blood cholesterol.

-The safety of cholesterol in cosmetics and personal care products has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The CIR Expert Panel evaluated the scientific data and concluded that cholesterol was safe as presently used in cosmetic products.
+The Expert Panel evaluated the scientific data and concluded that cholesterol was safe as presently used in cosmetic products.
 In 2004, as part of the scheduled re-review of ingredients, the CIR Expert Panel considered available new data on this ingredient and reaffirmed the above conclusion.